project-akri/akri/docs/extensibility.md

 LABEL_PREFIX=extensibility PREFIX=ghcr.io/<GITHUB USERNAME> BUILD_AMD64=1 BUILD_ARM32=0 BUILD_ARM64=0 make akri-controller
 ```

-Next, you must [generate a new Akri chart](./development.md#helm-package).
-This will generate a tgz file called `akri-<VERSION>.tgz`.
+In order to deploy the new, nessie-enabled Akri, we need to build a new Helm chart.
+You can follow [these instructions to generate a new Akri chart](./development.md#helm-package).
+The new Helm chart will be generated in a tgz file called `akri-<VERSION>.tgz` which can be copied to your Kubernetes environment.

-And finally, assuming you have a Kubernetes cluster running, you can start Akri and apply your Nessie Configuration and watch as broker pods are created.
+Assuming you have a Kubernetes cluster running, you can start Akri and apply your Nessie Configuration and watch as broker pods are created.

 ```sh
 # Add secret to give Kubernetes access to your container repo